 When selecting PAA answers for a SERP, Google will often choose from a webpage that already ranks on page one of that SERP.
 This screenshot shows a search for the phrase “what does an oak tree look like”.
 The first PAA answer was taken from the result right below the PAA box:

-Using your PAA Deliverable, find page one rankings
+Use your PAA Report to find page one rankings

 If you don’t rank on the first page, you could still potentially qualify as a PAA answer.
 In this case, see if you have a page that ranks, but on page 2 or beyond.
 Work on improving that page’s overall SEO in addition to answering the question.